Updated April 26, 2025

 Incorporating Security from the Start

-An essential practice in DevSecOps is to incorporate security considerations from the very beginning of the software development process.
+An essential practice in DevSecOps is incorporating security considerations from the beginning of the software development process.
 Security requirements and controls should be identified and documented during the project’s initiation phase.
-This ensures that security is not an afterthought and enables the development team to design and implement secure architectures and coding practices from the start.
+This ensures that security is not an afterthought and enables the development team to design and implement secure architectures and coding practices.

 When incorporating security from the start, it is important to consider various aspects such as authentication, authorization, data encryption, and secure communication protocols.
-By addressing these concerns early on, developers can build a solid foundation for a secure application.
+Developers can build a solid foundation for a secure application by addressing these concerns early on.

 Regular Security Scans

 Regular security scanning of the application’s codebase, dependencies, and infrastructure is crucial to identify vulnerabilities and potential security weaknesses.
-Automated scanning tools, such as static code analyzers and vulnerability scanners, can help in detecting security flaws.
-These scans should be performed frequently throughout the development process to catch security issues early and enable prompt remediation.
+Automated scanning tools like static code analyzers and vulnerability scanners can help detect security flaws.
+These scans should be performed frequently throughout development to catch security issues early and enable prompt remediation.

-In addition to automated scanning tools, manual code reviews by experienced security professionals can provide an extra layer of scrutiny.
+In addition to automated scanning tools, experienced security professionals can perform manual code reviews, providing an extra layer of scrutiny.
 Manual reviews can uncover vulnerabilities that automated tools may miss and provide a deeper understanding of the application’s security posture.

 It is important to note that security scans should not be limited to the development phase only.
 Regular scans should also be conducted in production environments to ensure ongoing security and to detect any new vulnerabilities that may arise due to changes in the application or infrastructure.